YordanGeorgiev/qto/doc/md/userstories_doc.md

-### 3.3.
-Projects management
+#### 3.1.3.
+Users management
+As a team leader
+In order provide the persons and programs access to my project I want to provide read, write access to the data and execute access ( run DDL's) per table

+##### 3.1.3.1.
+Users management in a project
 As an team leader
-In order to be able to manage multiple projects
-I want to  be able to create , update and remove projects.
+In order to be able to efficiently allocate human resources to a project I want to be able manage ( create , update , delete and search ) users for each project.

-### 3.4.
+##### 3.1.3.2.
 Users management in a project
 As an team leader
 In order to be able to efficiently allocate human resources to a project I want to be able manage ( create , update , delete and search ) users for each project.

-#### 3.4.1.
-Users access management
+##### 3.1.3.3.
+Personal data handling minimisation
 As a team leader
-In order provide the persons and programs access to my project I want to provide read, write access to the data and execute access ( run DDL's) per table

-##### 3.4.1.1.
+In order to avoid legal obligations and complex procedures, while handling personal data I want to be able to handle the interpersonal exchange of data by collecting ONLY the e-mail of the persons or programs participating in the project.

+### 3.2.
+Projects management
+As an team leader
+In order to be able to manage multiple projects
+I want to  be able to create , update and remove projects.

+#### 3.2.1.
 Grant access per project
 As a team leader
-In order to enroll authenticated users into the project I am responsible to I want to be able to grant them with access by only writing their e-mail into a text field and clicking invite button.
+In order to enrol authenticated users into the project I am responsible to I want to be able to grant them with access by only writing their e-mail into a text field and clicking invite button.

-##### 3.4.1.2.
-Personal data handling minimization
-As a team leader
-In order to avoid legal obligations and complex procedures, while handling personal data I want to be able to handle the interpersonal exchange of data by collecting ONLY the e-mail of the persons or programs participating in the project.

-### 3.5.
-Security Management
-As an team leader
-In order to keep my business data secure
-I want to be able decide which users to which projects will have access to the data my qto application has access to.

-### 3.6.
+### 3.3.
 Secure access to data
 As the team leader of a qto project
 In order
 I want to be able to grant separate read, write and execute access per table and role

-#### 3.6.1.
-Role based secure access to data per table for role
+#### 3.3.1.
+Role based secure access to data per table or report for role
 As the team leader of a qto project
 In order to restrict the certain operations to certain tables for the authenticated roles I want to be able to grant separate read, write and execute access per table and role.

-#### 3.6.2.
+#### 3.3.2.
 Role based secure access to data per row
 As the team leader of a qto project
 In order
 I want to be able to grant separate read, write and execute access per table and role

-### 3.7.
+### 3.4.
 Time management
 As an team leader
 In order to be able the maximise the performance of the team for qto used periods I want to to be able to manage time efficiently